Khuram514/ai_trading_journal/README.md

 ## Important: Let’s make this journal better together!
 I want to create a product that works well for everyone.
 If there’s something you don’t like or a feature you’re missing, please share your thoughts in the Discussions section of this repository or in the Feedback section on tradejournal.one (after logging in, go to Ecosystem → Feedback).

+# ⭐️ Support the project
+This project is a personal passion, developed in my free time.
+If you find it useful, please give it a ⭐️.
+Your support means a lot and motivates me to keep improving the bot.

 # 🔍 About

 **TradeJournal** is a free, AI-powered platform that helps traders and investors track and improve their performance.
 By logging your trades, you can access analytics and AI-generated reports that show strengths, weaknesses, and areas for improvement.